The Red Thread

 This is what we want to offer…

-Lisbeth and I want to talk about this red thread that connects us, this legacy, this inheritance of radical love that the world is asking, demanding, that we remember, and embody now.
-We want to gather together for a live call, for 90 minutes, so that we can reveal the synchronicities, the magic, and the divinely messy process we went through, as the writer, as the artist, and as a unified force of love that guided us each step of the way.
-We want to answer any questions you might have about the Oracle, or about this legacy of love the Divine Feminine allows us to be.
+In this conversation, Lisbeth and I talk about this red thread that connects us, this legacy, this inheritance of radical love that the world is asking, demanding, that we remember, and embody now.
+We reveal the synchronicities, the magic, and the divinely messy process we went through, as the writer, as the artist, and as a unified force of love that guided us each step of the way.
+We answer questions about the Oracle, and about this legacy of love the Divine Feminine allows us to be.

 Just register below with your name and email, and you'll be sent the recording of The Red Thread!
 (With LOVE!)